magifd2/markdown-viewer/DEVELOPMENT.md

 - **Simplicity:** Prioritize simple, clear code over complex abstractions.
 - **Standard Library First:** Rely on Go's standard library (`net/http`) for core web functionalities to maintain a small footprint.
 - **Portability:** The final product must be a single, cross-platform binary.
-- **Security:** While serving local files, be mindful of security best practices (e.g., preventing directory traversal attacks).
+- **Security First:** Actively prevent vulnerabilities.
+All features and dependencies must be reviewed for security implications.

 ## 3. Architecture & Technology Stack